outspokenmarket/om_quant_fin/README.md

 └── README.md               # Markdown file with a description of the project, usage instructions, and other information
 ```

-## What's new in version 1.0.1
+## What's new in version 1.1.0

+- OM Quant Fin now introduces the iFat!
+The iFat is a fantastic indicator for the measurement of the presence of fat tails.
+The closest to 0, fatter are the tails.
+Thin tails otherwise.
+- You also have a new function that create 27 attributes optimizide for the volatility estimation of any give asset.
+Apply the model methodology of choice into this attributes, evaluate it with the "regression_metrics" method and forecast the volatility with the "prediction_report" method.

-- OM Quant Fin is now beta!
+## OM Quant Fin Features
-- Pain Index - by Dr. Thomas Becker and Aaron Moore of Zephyr Associates
-- Bootstrapping methodology for model robustness evaluation
-- Plot funcions for the Pain Index and Bootstrapping
-- QCutTransformer is a custom transformer class that extends the BaseEstimator and TransformerMixin classes from sklearn.
-    - This is a fit and transform for the qcut method!
-    - This transformer performs quantile-based discretization on the input data.
-    - The constructor function initializes the transformer with the number of quantiles (default is 10)
-    and optional labels for the bins.
-- Removal of the logistic regression model; the package will focus on attributes, indicators and relevant metrics
-    - for modelling please use the very well known Python packages

-## Features

 - Download stock data from Yahoo Finance
-- Calculate rolling Z-scores
+- Calculates rolling Z-scores
-- Calculate rolling ratio of adjusted close and its mean
+- Calculates the rolling ratio of adjusted close and its mean (RSL indicator)
-- Evaluates the model with AUC and Gini for classification models and respective plots
+- Evaluates a model with AUC and Gini for classification models and respective plots
-- QCut fit method for proper binning in unseen data
+- QCut fit method for the proper binning of unseen data
 - Robustness test with bootstrapping
-- Calculate the Pain Index that is a measure of portfolio risk that takes into account both the depth and duration of drawdowns
+- Calculates the Pain Index which is a measure of portfolio risk that takes into account both the depth and duration of drawdowns
+- Calculates the first ACF component for a given time series
+- Z-score function only (no rolling)
+- Z-score based on the median
+- Function to find the next business day given an input date
+- Mean Standard Deviation (MAD) Python implementation
+- iFat: fat tail index calculation
+- Function to create a data frame with 27 attributes for volatility estimation
+- Generates a report with main regression metrics: RMSE and MAE
+- Generates a report with predicted value and actions to take for a given volatility model

 ## Installation